 The Caesar Tool

-The caesar binary contains all of Caesar's functionality: verifying HeyVL files, running the LSP server, and translation support for model checking.
+The caesar binary contains all of Caesar's functionality: verifying HeyVL files, checking entailments, running the LSP server, and translation support for model checking.

 Print help: